pin3da/Programming-contest/solved/lightoj/1052 - String Growth/README.md

     |0 1| x |a0| = |a1| = |b0     |
     |1 1|   |b0|   |b1|   |a0 + b0|

-In this form, the Nth state of the function can be compute as:
+In this form, the Nth state of the function can be computed as:

     |0 1| ^ N x |a0|
     |1 1|       |b0|